green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/overhead-of-measurement-providers.md

 ---
 title: "Overhead of Measurement Providers"
-description: "How much CPU % and energy doe the metric providers itself draw"
+description: "How much CPU % and energy does the metric providers itself draw"
 lead: ""
 date: 2022-08-04T08:49:15+00:00
 weight: 102